Instant Pot Shredded Chicken – 2 Ingredients, 4 Variations

 If you want to spice it up and add a little extra flavor, you could sprinkle in some homemade taco seasoning.
 One teaspoon will be mild, 1-2 tablespoons will give you a spicier shredded chicken.

 Instant Pot BBQ Shredded Chicken

 This is great on bbq chicken burrito bowls and also makes a great sandwich.
-It’s great as a topping for baked potatoes with a sprinkle of sharp cheddar cheese.
-It also works fantastic for barbecue chicken pizza (<—hey guys, think it’s time I update those photos?
-YIKES…I’ve come a long way!).
+Shredded chicken is great as a topping for baked potatoes with a sprinkle of sharp cheddar cheese.
+It is delicious on barbecue chicken pizza.
+Try using shredded chicken on these roasted cauliflower nachos!